swcarpentry/make-novice/episodes/01-intro.md

 commands that follow the general pattern of processing files to create new files, for example:

-* Run analysis scripts on raw data files to get data files that summarize the raw data (e.g. creating files with word counts from book text).
+- Run analysis scripts on raw data files to get data files that summarize the raw data (e.g. creating files with word counts from book text).
-* Run visualization scripts on data files to produce plots (e.g. creating images of word counts).
+- Run visualization scripts on data files to produce plots (e.g. creating images of word counts).
-* Parse and combine text files and plots to create papers.
+- Parse and combine text files and plots to create papers.
-* Compile source code into executable programs or libraries.
+- Compile source code into executable programs or libraries.

-There are now many build tools available, for example [Apache ANT][apache-ant], [doit][doit], and [nmake][nmake] for Windows.
+There are now many build tools available, for example [Apache ANT][apache-ant], [doit], and [nmake] for Windows.
 Which is best for you depends on your requirements, intended usage, and operating system.
 However, they all share the same fundamental concepts as Make.